logicalclocks/hopsworks-tutorials/churn/README.md

 ### Notebooks

 - `2_training_dataset_creation.ipynb`
-    - Label encoder does not seem to work when we have a dataset with multiple categorical features.
-(It does seem to work when we use only one categorical feature.)
     - Datasets can't be downloaded locally easily (`td.read()`).
 - `3_experimentation.ipynb`
     - This notebooks must be run in a PySpark kernel because of Maggy.